My Homemade Hummus Recipe

 • Tip: you can shorten the time to 1.5 hours without baking soda, using a pressure cooker.
 I found this very tricky because cooking garbanzo beans produce a lot of foam and you have to wait for the pressure-cooker to release all pressure naturally before you can open it, otherwise, you will spray your entire kitchen with the foam, so this adds another 30-45 minutes, and more often than not, you will end up spraying your kitchen, which adds another 15-30 minutes of cleanup time… so I stick to regular cooking 😬)

-• As you cook, watch for foam, and scoop it out as it builds
+• As you cook, watch for the forming foam, and scoop it out as it builds

 • If needed, add water to ensure the beans are covered at all time